The Prettiest Lake in Every State

 Hawaii: Ho’omaluhia Botanical Garden Lake

 For a little slice of heaven, check out this Oahu lake and its lush surroundings.
-Located in the north end of Ho’omaluhia Botanical Garden, this 32-acre lake was built in 1982 to protect the area from flooding.
+Located at the north end of Ho’omaluhia Botanical Garden, this 32-acre lake was built in 1982 to protect the area from flooding.
 On the weekends, you can catch and release tilapia and other fish here with the provided barbless bamboo poles, and on any day, you can simply enjoy the lake’s tranquil beauty.
 Bonus: You can enjoy both the lake and the gardens for free.
-We’re pretty sure you can’t go wrong anywhere in this Pacific paradise, but some people believe that Maui is the best Hawaiian island—here’s why.

 Idaho: Lake Coeur d’Alene

-Idaho’s prettiest natural lake is the second largest in its northern reaches.
+The best lake in Idaho is the second largest in its northern reaches.
 Adjacent to the resort town of the same name, Lake Coeur d’Alene is a stunning example of a Pacific Northwest alpine lake, complete with plenty of surrounding pine trees and a distinct cerulean hue.
-There are many ways to enjoy Lake Coeur d’Alene, with its 135 miles of stunning shoreline, including boating, fishing, and hiking on the Centennial Trail.
-Bird enthusiasts should pay special attention in late fall to winter when bald eagles, America’s unintended national mascot, flock to the area to feast on the seasonal spawning salmon.
+There are many ways to enjoy Lake Coeur d’Alene, with its 135 miles of stunning shoreline, including boating, fishing and hiking on the Centennial Trail.
+Bird enthusiasts should pay special attention in late fall into winter, when bald eagles, America’s unintended national mascot, flock to the area to feast on the seasonal spawning salmon.

 Illinois: Lake Michigan